 A picker in a disabled state shows that an input field exists, but is not available in that circumstance.
 This can be used to maintain layout continuity and communicate that it may become available later.

 Pickers have a read-only option for when content in the disabled state still needs to be shown.
 This allows for content to be copied, but not interacted with or changed.
+A picker does not have a read-only option if no selection has been made.

 From the design point of view, each component has a number of options.
 These options and their names are platform agnostic, and each implementation should adapt these to fit into their framework.